 Faster than you could say "oatmeal cookie," oatmeal products were flying off the shelves.
 Unfortunately, even though these products contained oatmeal, many them weren't as healthy as advertised.
 For example, oat bran muffins exploded in popularity, but dieters didn't realize that the egg yolks in the muffins negated any positive effects from the oats.
 Fear not, though -- it's not all bad news.
 We simply recommend you make wise and informed choices.
 The oat bran craze continues today under the guise of the whole-grain trend.

 Do you love food?
 We do, too.
-Check out the links on the next page to satisfy your appetite!
+Check out the links below to satisfy your appetite!

 - "Atkins diet: What's behind the claims?"
 Mayo Clinic.
 July 16, 2009.
 (July 22, 2010) http://www.mayoclinic.com/health/atkins-diet/my00648

 - Colenso, Maria.
 "History of TV Dinners."
 TLC Cooking.
 2010.
 (July 22, 2010) https://recipes.howstuffworks.com/menus/history-tv-dinner.htm

 - "Fad."
 Merriam-Webster.
 2010.
 (July 22, 2010) http://www.merriam-webster.com/dictionary/fad

 - "Gelatin Alternatives."
 VegCooking.
 2010.
 (July 22, 2010) http://www.vegcooking.com/vegcooking-gelatinalt.asp

 - Hertzmann, Peter.
 "Fondue."
 Hertzmann.com.
 2006.
 (July 22, 2010) http://www.hertzmann.com/articles/2006/fondue/

 - Huget, Jennifer LaRue.
 "Space-Age Snacks."
 Washington Post.
 July 21, 2009.
 (July 22, 2010) http://voices.washingtonpost.com/checkup/2009/07/space-age_snacks.html